Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

 For the $k$-th \emph{E-Step}, based on the current parameter estimates $\theta^{(k)}$, we calculate the posterior probability, or responsibility $\gamma(z_{i,\text{pos}})$, that data point $\mathbf{x}_i$ belongs to the true MARFE.
-By using the physics score $s_i$ as a sample-specific prior in Bayes' theorem, the likelihood of $\mathbf{x}_i$ under each component is given by the multivariate Gaussian probability density function (PDF):
+Because $s_i$ is computed from the same diagnostic vector $\mathbf{x}_i$, we interpret it as a sample-specific empirical physics prior rather than an independent prior.
+This weight modulates the GMM likelihoods as the likelihood of $\mathbf{x}_i$ under each component is given by the multivariate Gaussian probability density function (PDF):

 Meanwhile, the responsibility $\gamma(z_{i,\text{pos}})$ is computed as:

 To avoid numerical underflow, all calculations involving likelihoods are performed in log-space using the log-sum-exp trick~\cite{blanchard2021accurately}.